docker-science/cookiecutter-docker-science/README.rst

 changing system libraries in host machines.
 This aspect of Docker is important for reproducibility of experiments, and keep the projects in continuous integration systems.

-Unfortunately running experiments in Docker containers is troublesome.
+Unfortunately running experiments in a Docker containers is troublesome.
 Adding a new library into ``requirements.txt`` or ``Dockerfile`` does not installed as if local machine.
 We need to create Docker image and container each time.
 We also need to forward ports to see server responses such as Jupyter Notebook UI launch in Docker container in our local PC.
 ``cookiecutter-docker-science`` provides utilities to make working in Docker container simple.